homfen/numjs/README.md

 [![Build Status](https://travis-ci.org/nicolaspanel/numjs.png)](https://travis-ci.org/nicolaspanel/numjs) [![npm version](https://badge.fury.io/js/numjs.svg)](https://badge.fury.io/js/numjs) [![Bower version](https://badge.fury.io/bo/numjs.svg)](https://badge.fury.io/bo/numjs) [![Built with Grunt](https://cdn.gruntjs.com/builtwith.svg)](http://gruntjs.com/)

+## update:

+update sharp

-__NumJs__ is a npm/bower package for scientific computing with JavaScript.
+**NumJs** is a npm/bower package for scientific computing with JavaScript.
 It contains among other things:

 - a powerful N-dimensional array object
 - linear algebra function
 - fast Fourier transform
 - tools for basic image processing

-Besides its obvious scientific uses, __NumJs__ can also be used as an efficient multi-dimensional container of generic data.
+Besides its obvious scientific uses, **NumJs** can also be used as an efficient multi-dimensional container of generic data.

 It works both in node.js and in the browser (with or without [browserify](http://browserify.org/))

-__NumJs__ is licensed under the [MIT license](https://github.com/nicolaspanel/numjs/blob/master/LICENSE), enabling reuse with almost no restrictions.
+**NumJs** is licensed under the [MIT license](https://github.com/nicolaspanel/numjs/blob/master/LICENSE), enabling reuse with almost no restrictions.

-__[See this jsfiddle](https://jsfiddle.net/nicolaspanel/047gwg0q/)__ for a concrete example of how to use the library to manipulate images in the browser.
+**[See this jsfiddle](https://jsfiddle.net/nicolaspanel/047gwg0q/)** for a concrete example of how to use the library to manipulate images in the browser.

 ## Installation